dmeybohm/logmail/README.txt

 Installing
 ==========

-Extract the files to a web server's document root.
+Create a virtual host, or dump the files into your web server's document root.

 Create the sqlite database and set permissions by running this script: